 "Not studying the blues" (Oxford Magazine, 2018)

 I've been writing about the blues—blues music, blues people, blues living—for some time now.
-I used didn't think I was cut out for it, that I was even interested in it.
+I used to didn't think I was cut out for it, that I wasn't even interested in it.

 In this Oxford Magazine essay, I reflect on that tension...coming from the blues, and liking then not liking then becoming it again.